Solonarv/josephood-strahd-notes/Sessions/session 15.md

 We decide to ask him about the [Fortunes](../Fortunes.md).

-1st card: could refer to any of the three towns of Barovia: Barovia, Vallaki, or ?Krezk?.
+1st card: could refer to any of the three towns of Barovia: Barovia, Vallaki, or Krezk.
 It's probably Vallaki though.
 House of corruption isn't the church, no brothels there either.
 Maybe the inn?
 Unclear.
 If it's a noble house (as Areia suggests), probably either the Wachterhaus or the Vallakovich mansion.
 Quiyra: could the ghosts be non-literal? an echo of the past, or something?
 R: an old weapon, a suit of armor, a portrait? an old cupboard?
 A child wearing a sheet as a ghost disguise??

 2nd card: Rictavio recalls the area around Krezk having wolf issues.
 Near Krezk is Lake Baratok, so probably there.
 Mother Night is a goddess that Barovians worship; the counterpart of the morning lord.
 She represents night and what is evil.
 She is close/similar to Shar.